Adding Web Spreadsheet Workbooks Components to Canvas

 Note that the spreadsheet objects (frames, charts, etc.) that are used in a Canvas should not overlap.
 Furthermore, it is essential to arrange these objects in a way that their edges do not overlap concurrently in both rows and columns.
 The example below shows some correct and incorrect arrangements.

 Note that in case you want to capture a DynaRange completely, you must use a frame.
-Furthermore, note that when a DynaRange exists on a source web spreadsheet of a Canvas frame, changes to the frame content are not automatically updated when switching between the source workbook and the Canvas.
+Furthermore, note that when a DynaRange exists on a source Web Spreadsheet of a Canvas frame, changes to the frame content are not automatically updated when switching between the source workbook and the Canvas.
 To view the updates, both the source and Canvas workbooks need to be closed and reopened.

 Hiding frames